MatthewCryer/initial_pyplot_work/README.md

 # initial_pyplot_work
 I was doing electrical device measurements that varied in a small number of ways and I wanted to write some code that plotted them all without any intervention from me.
 Takes the .xls outputs from a **Keithley SCS 4200** as a starting point.
+(When doing multiple measurements with more than one varying parameter sometimes it is just easier to use .xls rather than a huge .csv.)

 In **SCS4200.py**